Central-line-associated bloodstream infections in a resource-limited South African neonatal intensive care unit

-ENGLISH SUMMARY: Background: The rate of central line-associated bloodstream infection (CLABSI) in South African public sector neonatal intensive care units (NICU) is unknown.
-Tygerberg Children’s Hospital (TCH) introduced a neonatal CLABSI surveillance and prevention programme in August 2012.
-Objectives: To describe CLABSI events and identify risk factors for development of CLABSI in a resource-limited NICU.
-Methods: A retrospective case-control study was conducted using prospectively collected NICU CLABSI events matched to four randomly selected controls, sampled from the NICU registry between 9 August 2012 and 31 July 2014.
-Clinical data and laboratory records were reviewed to identify possible risk factors using stepwise forward logistic regression analysis.
-Results: Seven hundred and six central lines were inserted in 530 neonates during the first two years of the programme.
-Nineteen CLABSI events were identified with a CLABSI rate of 5.9/1000 line days.
-CLABSI cases were of lower gestational age (28 vs 34 weeks; p=0.003), lower median birth weight (1170g vs 1975g; p=0.014), had longer catheter dwell times (> 4 days) (OR 5.1 [95% CI 1.0-25.4]; p=0.04) and were more likely to have surgery during their NICU stay (OR 3.5 [95% CI 1.26-10]; p=0.01).
-Significant risk factors for CLABSI were length of stay > 30 days (OR 20.7 [95% CI 2.1-203.2]; p=0.009) and central line insertion in the operating theatre (OR 8.1; [95% CI 1.2-54.7]; p=0.03).
-Gram-negative pathogens predominated (12/22; 54%), with most isolates 10/12 (83%) exhibiting multi-drug resistance.
-Conclusion: The TCH NICU CLABSI rate is similar to that reported from resource-limited settings but far exceeds that of high-income countries.
-Prolonged NICU stay and central line insertion in the operating theatre were important risk factors for CLABSI development.
-Intensified neonatal staff training regarding CLABSI maintenance bundle elements and hand hygiene is key to reducing CLABSI rates.
+Background.
+The rate of central-line-associated bloodstream infection (CLABSI) in South African (SA) public sector neonatal intensive care units (NICUs) is unknown.
+Tygerberg Children’s Hospital (TCH), Cape Town, introduced a neonatal CLABSI surveillance and prevention programme in August 2012.
+Objectives.
+To describe CLABSI events and identify risk factors for development of CLABSI in a resource-limited NICU.
+Methods.
+A retrospective case-control study was conducted using prospectively collected NICU CLABSI events matched to four randomly selected controls, sampled from the NICU registry between 9 August 2012 and 31 July 2014.
+Clinical data and laboratory records were reviewed to identify possible risk factors, using stepwise forward logistic regression analysis.
+Results.
+A total of 706 central lines were inserted in 530 neonates during the study period.
+Nineteen CLABSI events were identified, with a CLABSI rate of 5.9/1 000 line days.
+CLABSI patients were of lower gestational age (28 v.
+34 weeks; p=0.003), lower median birth weight (1 170 g v.
+1 975 g; p=0.014), had longer catheter dwell times (>4 days) (odds ratio (OR) 5.1 (95% confidence interval (CI) 1.0 - 25.4); p=0.04) and were more likely to have had surgery during their NICU stay (OR 3.5 (95% CI 1.26 - 10); p=0.01).
+Significant risk factors for CLABSI were length of stay >30 days (OR 20.7 (95% CI 2.1 - 203.2); p=0.009) and central-line insertion in the operating theatre (OR 8.1 (95% CI 1.2 - 54.7); p=0.03).
+Gram-negative pathogens predominated (12/22; 54%), with most isolates (10/12; 83%) exhibiting multidrug resistance.
+Conclusion.
+The TCH NICU CLABSI rate is similar to that reported from resource-limited settings, but exceeds that of high-income countries.
+Prolonged NICU stay and central-line insertion in the operating theatre were important risk factors for CLABSI development.
+Intensified neonatal staff training regarding CLABSI maintenance bundle elements and hand hygiene are key to reducing CLABSI rates.